A Eulogy for my Grandfather

 Always in a pageboy cap.

-Intrigued, I got up from the bed to look outside.
+Intrigued, I log-rolled out from the bed to look outside.
 The crow was sitting on the street in front of the house, and stared me straight in the eyes before flying away.

 “Goodbye grandma,” I said softly.
 It reminded me of that story from her grave that I hadn’t thought about in some time.

 That night, I went to my computer and downloaded a whole bunch of photos of me and my grandfather that I had stored to the cloud.
 I’m not even sure why, other than the crow reminded me of his beloved wife.
-When I told my brother, he shook his head and said, “well Jodi, the birds certainly seem to give you messages.”
+These are the photos I’ve used in this post.
+When I told my brother about the crow visit, he shook his head and said, “well Jodi, the birds certainly seem to give you messages.”

 My grandfather passed peacefully in his sleep that night, in the early hours of dawn.
 Peacefully, and unexpectedly.